department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 - The type of claim you filed (like a disability compensation claim vs a claim for increased evaluation)
 - How many injuries or disabilities you claimed and how complex they are
-- How long it takes us to collect the support needed to decide your claim
+- How long it takes us to collect the evidence needed to decide your claim

 </div>